porscheofficial/sls_sat_solving_with_deep_learning/Readme.md

 To use the existing models, simply run the tutorial notebook.

 To train, run the "run all experiments" config file, and then point the tutorial to those model files saved in there.
+You start running the experiments by typing
+'''
+ chmod +x run_all_experiments.sh
+'''
+and then
+'''
+./run_all_experiments.sh
+'''